 - 2.4.3 The justification for using transfer values in calculating off-site provision has been accepted by the Craven Local Plan Examination Inspector and is provided in the Craven Local Plan Examination Document Ec001 (2017).
 This document outlines the consultation the Council undertook with its partner registered providers and the Home and Communities Agency (now Homes England) in setting the transfer price.
 It confirms that the HCA supports the approach, which ".... ensures that Registered Providers can access homes to meet local housing need and create mixed sustainable communities in high value areas...." - 2.4.4 The Council's current transfer price was established in 2017 and is set at £1,000 per square metre across the plan area (excluding communal areas in flatted developments).
-This will be reviewed at an appropriate time when relevant updated data is available. - 2.4.5 An illustration based on a 6 dwelling proposal in a designated rural area is given below:
+This will be reviewed at an appropriate time when relevant updated data is available.
+Registered Providers (RP) developing in Craven have agreed an appropriate specification to accompany transfer prices.
+This is set out in appendix 10 to this SPD. - 2.4.5 An illustration based on a 6 dwelling proposal in a designated rural area is given below: